DynaMoHack/DynaHack/doc/build-linux.md

-Compiling DynaHack on Linux
+Compiling DynaMoHack on Linux
 ===========================

-These steps will build a version of DynaHack from source that can be played in Linux.
+These steps will build a version of DynaMoHack from source that can be played in Linux.

 1. Install dependencies